1-900 (film)

 1-900 or 06 is a 1994 Dutch erotic romantic drama film directed by Theo Van Gogh.
-The screenplay was based on a stage play by Johan van Doesburg.
+The screenplay was based on a stage play by Johan Doesburg.
 The film depicts a relationship based on telephone sex which gets out of hand.
 The film was selected as the Dutch entry for the Best Foreign Language Film at the 67th Academy Awards, but was not accepted as a nominee.